 Using such instruments as a means to purely speculate on the direction of the underlying asset’s price is generally not a good idea.
 Quick and significant capital losses can wipe out your account in no time.

-A Small Difference In Net Investment Return Can Be Very Costly
+Investing Mistakes That Result In Even A Relatively Small Decrease In Net Investment Return Can Be Very Costly

 You may think to yourself that a one percentage difference in net investment return is not very significant.
 A one percent or higher reduction in your returns can result from tax inefficiencies, high fees, etc. But let’s take a look at how such a small difference can have a large impact on your net worth over time.